 When the mortgage deal that you initially obtained as a new customer comes to an end, your mortgage lender may offer you a new deal to help persuade you to stay with them for longer, this is known as a product transfer.

 Lenders do not loyalty as a means of giving people rewards.
 The offer they make for you may not be competitive with deals you could get elsewhere regardless of your situation.
-Even more annoyingly, these product transfer rates are not as good as the deal they are offering to their new First Time Buyer customers.
+Even more annoyingly, these product transfer rates are not as good as the deal they are offering to their new First Time Buyer in Derby customers.